Frequently Asked Questions

 How do I access loss prevention documents, forms, and recommendations?

 Log into your BEACONNECT account.
 Once you have logged in, click the My Business tab and enter your policy number.
 Click Go to view policy information and scroll down to the Loss Prevention tab to view a list of loss prevention documents associated with your policy.
-If you do not have an account click here to open BEACONNECT and click the Register Online link.
+If you do not have an account click here to open BEACONNECT and when the site opens, click the Create an Account link.

 Why is it important to have a written safety and health program?

 A written safety program shows management concern and commitment for employee safety and health.
 It outlines steps the company will take to identify and control hazards, provides an opportunity to evaluate (and possibly revise) work practices, and helps make employees aware of safety issues.